linux4sam/egt/docs/src/events.md

 @endcode

 It does this until the event loop is told to exit, and in turn, this usually means the application exits.
-For example, a call to EventLoop::quit() would cause the event loop to exit.
+For example, a call to egt::v1::EventLoop::quit() would cause the event loop to exit.

 The event loop in EGT is implemented with the [Asio](https://think-async.com/) library.
 Asio is a cross-platform C++ library for network and low-level I/O